ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 - operating on incorrect results (e.g., if command re-generating results failed, but script continued)
-- polluting terminal screen (or log file) with output hiding away a point of failure
+- polluting the terminal screen (or log file) with output hiding away a point of failure

-That is why it is generally advisable to use `set -e` in the scripts to instructs shell to exit with non-0 exit code right when some command fails.
+That is why it is generally advisable to use `set -e` in the scripts that instructs the shell to exit with non-0 exit code right when some command fails.

 > ## Note on special commands
 > POSIX defines [some commands as "special"](https://www.gnu.org/software/bash/manual/html_node/Special-Builtins.html#Special-Builtins),